brenthompson2/Compiler-Construction/README.md

 Flags:
-	`-n` = keep noblanks file even if it successfully compiles `-o` = keep obj file even if it failed compilation
+	`-n` = keep noblanks file even if it successfully compiles `-o` = keep obj file even if it failed compilation `-l` = keep literal file even if it failed compilation `-c` = keep core file even if it failed compilation

 Other Info:
 	If no file is specified it will attempt to compile `test1.transy`